 The highest point of Iguassu Falls occurs along the border at the end of of the canyon which is called Devil's Throat.
 At this point, the falls reach a height of 269 feet (82 m).
 The Brazillian side only accounts for about 20% of the entire Iguassu Falls system.

-The trail is a point to point hike allowing visitors to capture a second look at the falls as they return.
-The majority of the falls are of the Argentine side, however, the Brazilian has the most comprehensive views.
+The trail is a point-to-point hike allowing visitors to capture a second look at the falls as they return.
+The majority of the falls occur on the Argentine side, however, the Brazilian has the most comprehensive views.